 What is your job?

 I support observers in the field.
-My goal is to to make sure they can collect high quality data safely.
-I get them any specific training needed to to supplement the basic training they get in Seattle.
+My goal is to make sure they can collect high quality data safely.
+I get them any specific training needed to supplement the basic training they get in Seattle.
 I talk with fishermen to make sure they have the observer coverage they need.
 Recently I have been working together with both scientists and industry to help reduce halibut mortality.

 We are the only NOAA Fisheries office in the Nation’s highest volume fishing port.
 Our office is open seven days a week and we are on call around the clock to accommodate ship schedules and whatever situations arise.
 We’re always around and prepared for any emergency.

-Describe a day at work.
+What is a day at work like?

 It varies by fishing season.
 Right now it is the beginning of the pollock season, probably our busiest time.
 This morning I had a meeting with other field staff observer program offices in Kodiak and Anchorage to ensure consistency among staff and the observers in the field.